Buying a Certified Used Car?

 If you plan to purchase a certified used vehicle, there are some important steps to take to protect yourself from auto dealership fraud:

 - Ask for a full maintenance history including the inspection and repair list.
+Ask about the experience of the person who inspected your vehicle – what experience do they have finding damage to vehicles?

 - Run a vehicle history report – this will give you title history and may notify you of any major repairs, accidents or recalls.
-A vehicle history report, however, is not complete as it only reports information that it is provided to it.
+A vehicle history report, however, is not complete as it only reports information that it is provided to that vendor.
 If an accident is never reported to the state or insurance company, it may not show up on a vehicle history report.

 - Because of this, it is important that you always take any used vehicle you are going to purchase to a mechanic and/or body shop for inspection.
 You have the right to ask to do this.
 If the dealership will not allow you to do this, we recommend against purchasing the CPO.
 While you may have to pay your mechanic $100 or so to provide this inspection, it could save you a lot of trouble down the road.
+And if the dealer won’t let you take the vehicle for an inspection, ask yourself what the dealer is hiding.

 - Request an inspection sheet – this will allow you to see what went into the certification of the vehicle you hope to buy.
+Do they check for prior accident damage?
+Do they check for frame or structural damage?
+Do they tell you if the vehicle has had paint or body work?
+If not, why not?

 - Research the certification program – look for nationally recognized programs that will certify every make, model and year of vehicle.